What is a Limbing Axe? Design Features and Uses

 Purpose

 After felling a tree, the next step is removing all the branches, called limbing.
 This leaves a clean log that can be processed into whatever wood is required.
-The process of limbing requires a different type of axe than felling the tree.
+Limbing requires a different type of axe than felling the tree.
 Branches are significantly thinner than the trunk and can be stuck at all angles.
-This means that a smaller, more maneuverable axe is better suited to the task.
+This means a smaller, more maneuverable axe is better suited to the task.

 Limbing axes are shorter with a thinner profile axe head that allows them to be swung in the congested areas of a bushy tree and penetrate through the branches in a single strike.